 Indian pharma production is growing rapidly – boosted by the Modi government’s ‘Make in India’ campaign – and both Indian companies and multinationals implanted in the world’s second most populous nation are responding to the drastic need for quality, affordable generic medicines across the world.

-“When it comes to manufacturing basic medical products and drugs, India has is far superior to countries like China”
+“When it comes to manufacturing basic medical products and drugs, India is far superior to countries like China”

 Suresh Pattathil, Ferring